sstelfox/stelfox.net/content/knowledge_base/linux/libvirtd.md

 ```

 You can also define a network in virsh so that it'll show up to utilities like
-virt-manager by putting the following in an xml file and running 'virsh
+virt-manager by putting the following in an xml file and running `virsh
-net-define bridge20.xml' assuming you name the file bridge20.xml, and 'virsh
+net-define bridge20.xml` assuming you name the file `bridge20.xml`, and `virsh
-net-autostart LANBridge' which assumes you use the same name that I've chosen
+net-autostart LANBridge` which assumes you use the same name that I've chosen
 for this bridge below:

 ```xml